jaipkapoor99/jaipkapoor99/README.md

   - **Perplexity:** For specialized coding tasks, research, and exploring novel solutions.
 - **Supporting Infrastructure:**
-  - A dedicated cluster of **12 MCP servers** for development, testing, and
+  - A dedicated cluster of **12 servers** for development, testing, and
     deployment:
     - **Docker:** An open-source platform to build, package, and run applications in lightweight, portable containers.